 Scott Richman serves as the Director for ADL’s largest regional office covering New York and New Jersey.
-He oversees fundraising, program initiatives and leadership development designed to fight antisemitism and combat hate in all its forms.
+He oversees the work of the region, which includes incident response, anti-bias education, legislative initiatives, educational programs, fundraising and leadership development – all designed to fight antisemitism and combat hate in all its forms.
+This is reflected in his weekly national podcast called “From the Frontlines.”
 He is an experienced advocate dedicated to developing community partnerships and initiatives that provide justice, equality and fair treatment for all.

 Richman comes to ADL from the American Jewish Committee (AJC) where he served as Regional Director for Westchester (NY) and Fairfield (CT) Counties.
-In that role, he was responsible for directing the day-to-day operations of this top regional office.
-His duties included advocacy on key issues with elected officials, diplomats, and faith leaders; major gifts fundraising which increased greatly under his tenure; leadership development; and extensive educational programming on issues of importance to the American Jewish community.
-Richman is known for developing innovative approaches to his work.
-Two examples include his facilitation of an advocacy training program for high school students and a bi-weekly, one-hour radio show on WVOX,” which he carried out for five years.
+In that role, he was responsible for directing the day-to-day operations of this top regional office dedicated to advocacy on key issues impacting the American Jewish community.

 Richman was a practicing attorney and investment banker before becoming a Jewish professional.
 He worked at a firm specializing in international law and in public finance at Merrill Lynch.
 He received his undergraduate degree in finance from the University of Pennsylvania’s Wharton School, and he earned his law degree from Brooklyn Law School.
 Scott subsequently completed an executive certificate program at Columbia University’s Business School in nonprofit management.